 Christian Reformed World Missions office staff are working with hundreds of volunteers.
 One of the issues we have faced recently is getting background checks for volunteers to check for any history of criminal activity or abuse.
 Do you think this is a good practice, or not?

 Back in 1920 when Rev. John De Korne travelled to China as one of the first group of Christian Reformed missionaries to China, he could hardly have imagined that his great grand daughter would travel there 90 years later to adopt a 13 year old Chinese orphan...

 Is it time for God’s church in North America to wake up to a new reality?
 A large unreached population is present right in our midst, right now - our Muslim neighbors.
 At our upcoming Salaam Project Conference on April 28 from 8am – 12pm at Calvin CRC, Grand Rapids, MI, we are going to discuss why this is the time and the place for God’s church in North America to

 Reports about missions in the news typically feature short term visits by people with big hearts but who sometimes have very little background understanding.
 Long term missionaries, if attended to at all, are often seen through the lens of The Poisonwood Bible.
 It doesn't always happen, of course, but

 In Asset Based Community Development, we talk a lot about church as asset for positive community change.
 In what ways can church be gift to neighborhood transformation?
 I wonder what you would add to this list?

-This webinar was recorded on: Wed, 02/15/2012 In this webinar you'll discover ways to mobilize your church to pray for both local and global missions.
+In this webinar you'll discover ways to mobilize your church to pray for both local and global missions.